 Indeed, none of the concentrations ranging from 25 to 250 µg/ml had a significant impact on the survival rate of infected embryos compared to the untreated control group (p = 0.69).

 As high external antibiotic concentrations were required to achieve a significant reduction in host mortality, this indicated that the compounds may have difficulties reaching their internal target.
 As a more direct method of antibiotic delivery, zebrafish embryos were treated by injection into the bloodstream.
 Such a method would decrease the amount of antibiotic to be used and also potentially lower the biologically active concentration.
 A toxicity assay was first conducted to assess the feasibility of the method.
 Laboratory stock solutions of antibiotics were used and diluted in PBS to 1 mg/ml and 500 µg/ml.
 1 nL of each antibiotic dilution was injected in the yolk circulation valley of non-infected embryos.
 An ethanol control of 20% v/v ethanol made in PBS was also injected.
 This ethanol concentration corresponded to the 1 mg/ml dilution of erythromycin and tetracycline.
 The final survival at 90 hours post-treatment was recorded (Figure 3.5A).
 The control exhibited 15% mortality, while 1 mg/ml of erythromycin and tetracycline led to 8% and 12% mortality respectively.
 At 100 µg/ml, erythromycin toxicity was abolished but tetracycline still caused 4% of embryos to die.
 Kanamycin was completely innocuous at both concentrations.
 The control indicates that the toxic side-effects are likely related to the ethanol solvent.
 The toxicity of other antibiotics was further tested by injection.
 In addition to spectinomycin, oxacillin and trimethoprim which were tested earlier by immersion, linezolid was also injected (Figure 3.5B).
 Spectinomycin, oxacillin and oxacillin were innocuous with 100% survival in both groups and unsubstantial sub-lethal symptoms for spectinomycin.
 Linezolid was also innocuous, causing just 2.5% mortality and sub-lethal symptoms.
-However trimethoprim was quite toxic, with about 15% of injected embryos presenting sub-lethal symptoms (Figure 3.5B).
+However, trimethoprim was quite toxic, with about 15% of injected embryos presenting sub-lethal symptoms (Figure 3.5B).
 The DMSO control indicated that the toxicity was very likely the action of the DMSO solvent rather than the antibiotic itself.
 Baseline death and sickness matching the levels observed for spectinomycin and linezolid also appeared in the PBS injected group.

 The next step was to test different antibiotic doses by injection on infected embryos.
 The dose-dependent antibiotic effect observed by immersion was reproduced by injection too.
 For erythromycin, the injection of 1 nL at 200 µg/ml showed a trend toward decreased mortality compared with the untreated control, but this was not significant (Figure 3.6A).
 However, an injection of 500 µg/ml of erythromycin cured most of the infected embryos (p = 0.023).
 Increasing the concentration to 1 mg/ml did not lead to more survival compared with the 500 µg/ml concentration.
 100 µg/ml of kanamycin did not improve the survival of infected embryos compared with the untreated control (Figure 3.6B, p = 0.8).
 However, using a concentration of 500 µg/ml or above greatly reduced the mortality of infected embryos (p < 0.007).
 Again, a similar curative pattern was obtained with tetracycline (Figure 3.6C).
 An injection of 1 nL of 100 µg/ml of tetracycline was not enough to improve survival (p = 0.9) but a concentration of at least 500 µg/ml cured most infected embryos (p < 0.0012).